LiliyaJ/optimised_query/README.md

 ====================

 Running once per day in a BigQuery environment, this query transforms GA4 raw data into a table ready for data visualization.
 Querying GA4 row data daily can be resource-intensive if you simply rewrite it each time.
 Since GA4 data never alters existing rows, appending new data becomes possible, allowing for optimization of costs and resources.
-Even though this example made with GA4 data it can be applied to any data, which are not altered by ingestion.
+Even though this example made with GA4 data it can be applied to any data ingested incrementally (next extraction adds new rows and do not altered the old ones).

 ### Algorithm flowchart